YrG-15/SI507_FinalProject/Readme.md

 Required package:
-Flask, requests, matplotlib, csv, re
+Flask, requests, matplotlib, csv, re, webbrowser

 Get data:
 If you want to get all the data, directly run Getdata.py.